Naji al Jerf

-Naji al Jerf (ناجي الجرف) (1977 – 27 December 2015), also known as "Uncle", a Syrian journalist, filmmaker, editor and both a co-founder and filmmaker for the organization Raqqa Is Being Slaughtered Silently in Gaziantep, Turkey, was known for his reporting about ISIS and uncovering their secrets before he was assassinated.
+Naji al Jerf (ناجي الجرف) (1977 – 27 December 2015), also known as "Uncle", was a Syrian journalist, filmmaker, editor and both a co-founder and filmmaker for the organization Raqqa Is Being Slaughtered Silently in Gaziantep, Turkey.
+He was known for his reporting about ISIS and uncovering their secrets before he was assassinated.

 Personal life

 Al Jerf was born in Salamiyah, Syria, and was from an Ismaeli background, a branch of Shia Islam.
 He graduated with a bachelor's degree in philosophy from Tishreen University.

 He was married to Boshra Kashmar, a poet; they had two daughters.
 While in Homs, his wife, gave birth to their first daughter, whom they named Emesa, after Hom's ancient Greek title.

 He was known by many as 'Uncle' because of his mentoring and training of many young people in the revolutionary movement.

 He is buried at Yeşilkent cemetery.

 Career

 Al Jerf was a journalist, filmmaker, and editor.
 He worked as an Al Jazeera documentary producer in Damascus until the beginning of the civil war.
 He also worked as editor-in-chief of Hentah, a Syrian magazine that reports on the "daily lives of Syrian citizens."
 It produced local news and untold stories in Salamiyah and elsewhere.
 Al Jerf expanded Hentah magazine, increasing reach and continuing to publish articles about prisoners and martyrs, refugees, Kurds, Palestinians, Free Syrian Army, ISIS, and broader questions regarding Syria and the revolution.
 He also founded Hentawi magazine, a version geared towards 9-to-15 year-old readers.